A number of Bicycle Traveler article and photo contributors have written their own books, so why not check them out…

 Sometimes the hardest part of a journey is knowing when it’s over.
 When twenty-three-year-old Tom Allen and his friends set off from their English village to cycle around the world, they were expecting physical hardship, extreme conditions and a serious case of culture shock.
 But the hours spent poring over maps could never have prepared them for the experience of life on the road: the petty squabbles, the extreme hospitality, the unexpected joys and dangers.
 And then Tom meets Tenny, a feisty Iranian-Armenian girl with dreams of her own, and hits a crossroad.
 Should he give up his grand plan for the girl he loves, or cycle off and risk missing out on the greatest adventure of them all?

-A video from Tom Allen
+Another book from Tom Allen

 An outback odyssey